-As I mentioned a few weeks ago, I’ve recently become addicted to kimchi.
+A few years ago I became addicted to kimchi.
 It all started after Dennis had to take antibiotics, and I bought kimchi and sauerkraut to help him rebuild his body’s beneficial bacteria.
 Since they’re both fermented, they are good probiotic foods.

 I’ve been buying jar’s of Mother-In-Law’s Vegan Napa Cabbage Kimchi, and we’ve been adding it to pretty much everything we eat.
 It’s pretty spicy, but if heat’s not your thing, they also Vegan Napa Cabbage Kimchi, which has a mild flavor.
 There are other great brands out there too, but be sure to read the label before buying, as not all kimchis are vegan.
 It’s often made with shrimp and fish sauce.

 Another favorite of mine is Butler’s Soy Curls.
 Soy Curls are made from whole, non-gmo soybeans, and they’re minimally processed.
 They have a meaty texture that’s similar to seitan, so they’re a good option for those who follow a gluten-free diet.
 They soak up marinades and sauces well, and they’re terrific in just about everything from stir-fries to sandwiches.

 I can’t find Soy Curls in any store in my area, so I like to buy them in bulk from Amazon.
-You a also buy them directly from Butler Foods.
+You can also buy them directly from Butler Foods.
 Since they are minimally processed soy beans, they can get rancid if they sit in a hot pantry or kitchen cupboard for too long, so I like to store them in the fridge.